 You may also have a claim if you missed a connecting flight because of an airline delay or were unfairly denied boarding (e.g., due to an overbooked flight) and arrived at your destination airport at least three hours later than scheduled.

-Use our instant eligibility checker to see if you qualify to Join the Claim.
+Use our instant eligibility checker to see if you could be entitled to flight delay compensation.

 If your flight arrives at least three hours later than originally scheduled (when the plane opens its doors), you could be eligible for compensation.